Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/README.md

    - **Phase numbers (1-6)**: Represent execution order and data flow
    - **Grouping Activities (1-4)**: Represent data organization and display formatting
 9. **Follow grouping rules**:
-   - **Within-Level**: Group same entity types only, use appropriate delimiters
+   - **Within-Level**: Group by `groupingId` only, use appropriate delimiters
    - **Within-Progression**: Group all entities per transition level with `', '` delimiter
    - **Display-Specific**: Apply display type formatting rules
    - **Multi-Progression**: Union by level for Detail display type only
+10. **Respect groupingId integration**:
+    - Use `groupingId` for all grouping operations in Phase 3 and Phase 4
+    - Maintain all existing delimiters and display type behavior
+    - Only change the grouping logic, not the formatting or display behavior

 ## Related Documentation